tytydraco/yessleep/out/I_attend_a_private_university_There_are_terrible_consequences_if_you_fail.md

 I looped an arm under his shoulder and pulled him up.
 “Kidding.
 You alright?”

 His legs were shaking so I set him against the wall and lit another dart while he caught his breath.
-Once the head rush set in, I offered it to him.
+Once the head rush set in I offered it to him.

 He shook his head.
 “I don’t smoke.”